-Have you seen a strange-looking insect in the northeastern United States?
+You may have seen these strange-looking insect in the northeastern United States.
 Have you heard the call to destroy spotted lanternflies on sight?
 Have you wondered why this innocent-looking bug has such a bad reputation?
 What are spotted lanternflies?
 Where do they live, and how can you identify them?
 Find the answers to these questions, and learn how to build the best type of spotted lanternfly trap.

 What Is a Spotted Lanternfly?

 According to PennState Extension, “The spotted lanternfly (SLF) is an invasive insect that feeds on grapevines and trees.”
 It is a type of jumping insect known as a planthopper.

 What Do Spotted Lanternflies Look Like?

 The spotted lanternfly is small, about 1 inch long, and resembles a moth when its wings are open.
 As its name suggests, it has black spots on its grey to reddish wings.
 The wingtips are also black or mottled, and the rear wings have a splash of bright red.
 Adults can also jump long distances.